 Spherical roller bearings are characterized by their low-friction rotation.
-Spherical ball bearing rollers are renowned for their angular misalignment, caused as a result of heavy loads that cause a shaft deflection between the spherical internal mechanism and the spherical rollers placed on the outer rings.
+They are renowned for their angular misalignment, caused as a result of heavy loads that cause a shaft deflection between the spherical internal mechanism and the spherical rollers placed on the outer rings.
 However, these ball bearings have self-aligning capabilities, due to the engineered curving of the external ring raceways in relation to the bearing axis.
-Spherical ball bearings are shock resistant, carry particularly high radial andaxial loads and accommodate to heavy vibrations and polluted environments, while functioning with extra precision on the bore.
+These devices are shock resistant, carry particularly high radial and axial loads and accommodate to heavy vibrations and polluted environments, while functioning with extra precision on the bore.

 Engineering & Design

 Spherical roller bearings are designed with two rows of rollers, an external spherical raceway ring and two internal raceways angled to accommodate to the rotating shaft.
 The barrel-shaped rollers are thus located between the two internal raceways, and a sealed or unsealed cage can be applied.